 LN: “All members of the unit underwent special training in all skills such as CQB, SUT, Pyro, Medical, shooting drills, climbing, fast roping, close protection, and driving.
 In order to provide a full interchangeable unit [in which] each member can fulfill each task.
 Each member also [had] a specialty they trained in: Sniper, Medic, Demo, etc.”

 LN: “The unit was dissolved in 2009 by the order of the Minister of Defense M. Bartak.
 The reasons behind this were never mentioned.”

 JR: What are the units in Czech SOF today?

 LN: “Currently there are two SOF units in the Czech Republic: 601 group of the Czech army is their SF unit, and URN rapid response unit is a SOF unit of the Czech police.”

 JR: How do you and some of the former SOG members keep your unit’s traditions going today?

-After the interview it’s clear to me that these men are proud of their back grounds and happy that they served with SOG.
+After the interview, it’s clear to me that these men are proud of their backgrounds and happy that they served with SOG.
 As for the reasons behind why the unit was disbanded, we will never know.
-I thing there is more to this than meets the eye, and maybe one day it will come to light.
+I think there is more to this than meets the eye, and maybe one day it will come to light.